vanHeemstraCreations/adobe-after-effects/README.md

 Based on "10 Ways to Get Faster in After Effects | Workflow Tips & Techniques" at https://www.youtube.com/watch?v=whFa347JtDE

-Based on "Get Your Shit Together" at https://justinmcclure.com/gyst
+Based on "Get Your Shit Together" at https://justinmcclure.com/gyst **NOTE**: We follow their guidelines!

 ## 100 - Introduction